hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         Based on the env:tasmota32-berry and operated by Berry-script only.

 -UCO_Silvercrest_berry: A Shelly Plus Plug-S moved to Tasmota firmware and fully controlled by Berry-script similar to UCO_Heizstab_berry.
+                        (This single device was flashed succeffully by OTA; unfortunately no documentation of the steps performed.
-                        The attempt to convert this OTA failed, the deviced had to be opened and flashed by serial interface.
+                        Further attempts to convert absolutely similar devices by OTA failed, the devices had to be opened and flashed by serial interface.
+                        Affected configurations/devices: Heizstab, Honeywell and Tasmota-Plug)

 The subfolder "temp" only keeps projects started but not finished and probaly they never will be.